tcort/edgar/README.md

 # edgar
 [![Build Status](https://api.travis-ci.org/tcort/edgar.png?branch=master)](http://travis-ci.org/tcort/edgar)

-edgar is a small LISP Interpreter written in C.
+edgar is a small LISP Interpreter written in C. It doesn't have a lot of built-in functions yet, but it is already quite functional.
+It allows users to define functions and supports some of the classic introduction to LISP programs like factorial, fibonacci, GCD, LCM, and more.

 ## Requirements